keptn/lifecycle-toolkit/examples/observability/README.md

 kubectl create -f https://github.com/jaegertracing/jaeger-operator/releases/download/v1.38.0/jaeger-operator.yaml -n observability

 # Install Prometheus
-kubectl apply --server-side -f manifests/setup kubectl apply -f manifests/
+kubectl apply --server-side -f config/prometheus/setup kubectl apply -f config/prometheus/

 ```

-In this tutorial, we will assume that Jaeger will be installed in the `keptn-lifecycle-controller-system`, and the Jaeger collector endpoint is reachable under `http://jaeger-collector:14250`.
+With these commands, the Jaeger and Prometheus Operator will be installed in the `observability` and `monitoring` namespaces, respectively.

 ## Configuring the OpenTelemetry Collector and Prometheus ServiceMonitor